lee-dohm/lee-dohm.github.io/_posts/2018-08-06-the-dvorak-keyboard-layout.md

 **A:** Most definitely.

 **Q:** Do you recommend the Dvorak layout to others?<br/>
-**A:** Yes, though only as an option for reducing fatigue or repetitive strain injuries, though in the latter case they should consult their doctor first before relying on my anecdotal evidence.
+**A:** Yes, though only as an option for reducing fatigue or repetitive strain injuries.
+In the latter case, they should consult their doctor first before relying on my anecdotal evidence.

 **Q:** Have you tried the [Colemak layout][colemak]?
 Why or why not?<br/>
 **A:** No, I haven't.
 I don't believe that, given that I've already converted away from QWERTY, Colemak offers any significant benefit over Dvorak to justify the 1-2 months it would take for me to convert over.